YoichiroSugimoto/20241111_PTMs_in_lysine_rich_domains/R/p2_lysine-rich-domain-LCMS/p2-4-diagnostic-ions.md

   accession_position = paste0(protein_accession, "_", aa_pos) # paste protein_accession and aa_pos together '_'
 )]

+# Remove duplicated protein and aa_pos - FRG1 gene
+# Note: in the PNAS2022 paper, during protein assignment, 3 aa sequences were assigned to two different proteins by MaxQuant, which resulted 3 duplicated hydroxylated sites.
+In order to have a fair comparison, the 3 duplicated sites have been removed from PNAS2022 data.

+pnas2022.stoic.dt <- pnas2022.stoic.dt[
+    protein_accession != "Q14331" &
+    !(aa_pos %in% c(27, 29, 30))
+]

 # Create data table with hydroxylated sites only
 # Note: this data set already contains the accession_protein column
 PNAS2022_site_count <- pnas2022.stoic.dt[